Bajro Gegić: First term (2012–14) and after

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that assembly mandates were awarded to candidates on successful lists in numerical order.
 The SDA fielded its own list in the 2012 parliamentary election; Gegić was given the second position and was elected when the party won two mandates.
 SDA leader Sulejman Ugljanin was re-appointed as a minister without portfolio in Serbia's government after the election, and the SDA supported the administration in the assembly.
 In his first term, Gegić was a member of the parliamentary friendship groups with Azerbaijan, Bosnia and Herzegovina, Cyprus, Germany, Montenegro, Tunisia, and Turkey.

-Gegić also received the second position on the SDA's list for the Tutin municipal assembly in the 2012 local elections (after Kučević) and was re-elected when the list won another majority victory with twenty-one out of thirty-seven mandates.
+Gegić also received the second position (after Kučević) on the SDA's list for the Tutin municipal assembly in the 2012 local elections and was re-elected when the list won another majority victory with twenty-one out of thirty-seven mandates.
 Kučević was again chosen as mayor, and Gegić resigned from the local assembly on 21 June 2012.

 He was dropped to the ninth position on the SDA's list for the 2014 parliamentary election and, as the party won only three seats, was not re-elected.
 He was later given the second position on the SDA's "For Bosniak Unity" list in the 2014 election for the Bosniak National Council and was elected when the list won a majority victory with nineteen out of thirty-five seats.
 Gegić also served on the presidency of the SDA in this period, although he stood down in January 2015.
 It was reported at this time that there were serious divisions in the SDA's Tutin branch between supporters of Kučević and supporters of Gegić.

-Second term (2016–20) and after
+Second term (2016–20)

-Gegić was given the fourth position on the SDA's list in the 2016 parliamentary election.
-The list won two seats, and he was not initially elected; he was, however, awarded a mandate on 10 August 2016, after Ugljanin resigned and the third-ranked candidate declined to serve.
-He took his seat in parliament the following day.
-The SDA served in opposition in the term that followed, in a parliamentary grouping with the Liberal Democratic Party (Liberalno demokratska partija, LDP) and the League of Social Democrats of Vojvodina (Liga socijaldemokrata Vojvodine, LSV).
-Gegić was a member of the parliamentary committee on constitutional and legislative issues and a deputy member of the health and family committee and the committee on education, science, technological development, and the information society.
+Gegić was given the fourth position on the SDA's list in the 2016 parliamentary election and was not initially elected when the list won two seats.
+He received a mandate on 10 August 2016, after Ugljanin resigned and the third-ranked candidate declined to serve.
+The Serbian Progressive Party (SNS) and its allies won a majority victory in this election, and the SDA sat in opposition for the term that followed in an assembly group with the Liberal Democratic Party (LDP) and the League of Social Democrats of Vojvodina (LSV).
+Gegić was a member of the parliamentary committee on constitutional and legislative issues and a deputy member of the education committee and the health and family committee.

-Notwithstanding his rivalry with Kučević, Gegić once again received the second position on the SDA's list in Tutin for the 2016 local elections and was re-elected when the party won another majority victory with twenty-two seats.
+Notwithstanding his rivalry with Kučević, Gegić once again received the second position on the SDA's list for Tutin in the 2016 local elections and was re-elected when the party won another majority victory with twenty-two seats.
 This time, he remained a member of the local assembly for the entire term that followed.
-Kučević died in a car accident in 2017.
+Kučević died in a car accident in 2017, and Kenan Hot was chosen as his successor.

 Gegić did not seek re-election to the Bosniak National Council in 2018.